Jacqui Safra

-Jacqui (Jacob) Eli Safra (born c.
-1940) is an investor from Geneva.
-He is a descendant of the Syrian Lebanese-Swiss Jewish Safra banking family.
+Jacqui (Jacob) Eli Safra (born 1947) is a Swiss investor from Geneva.
+He is a descendant of the Syrian Jewish Safra banking family.

 Biography

-Jacqui Eli Safra is the son of Elie Safra (1922–1993) and Yvette Dabbah (1927–2006) and the nephew of Edmond Safra.
+Jacqui Eli Safra is the son of Elie Safra (1922–1993) and his wife Yvette Dabbah (1927–2006) and the nephew of Edmond Safra.
 He is a graduate of the Wharton School of the University of Pennsylvania and worked in various positions at the Republic National Bank of New York.

-Some of Safra's investments include Encyclopædia Britannica, Inc., Spring Mountain Vineyard (Saint Helena, California), Parknasilla Hotel and neighbouring Garinish Island (both near Sneem, County Kerry, Republic of Ireland).
+Some of Safra's investments include Encyclopædia Britannica, Inc., Spring Mountain Vineyard (Saint Helena, California), Parknasilla Hotel and neighbouring Garinish Island (both near Sneem, County Kerry, Ireland).

 Filmography

 Under the name J.E.
 Beaucaire (the name of the character played by Bob Hope in the film Monsieur Beaucaire), Safra appeared in minor roles in three movies and financed eight Woody Allen films through a production company, Sweetland Films, run with his long-time girlfriend Jean Doumanian, a former close friend of Allen.